 Because it is not made with hard plastic it means it is flexible.
 It can squeeze and mold into any spot without breaking.
 This is a really nice feature for a carry-on luggage because this guarantees it can fit in the plane’s overhead compartment.
 Mine easily and smoothly fit in the overhead compartment, and I stuffed my carry-on as much as possible.

 For the size of this luggage, it is impressive how much I can fit in it.
 I briefly mentioned what I brought, but keep in mind the stuff I brought was pretty bulky.
-I love flowy dresses and skirts, and those take up a lot of space.
-I brought a total of 3 pairs of shoes as well.
+I love flowy dresses and skirts (those take up a lot of space) and a total of 3 pairs of shoes.
 To guarantee more room, I always use these packing cubes.
 For very bulky clothes, I use the compression packing cubes.
 As I mentioned, we were there for 5 days, but I brought enough clothes for probably 8 days.

 A lot of high-quality carry-on luggages come with a high price tag.
 The Tiko Carry-On is relatively affordable.
 You get so much more for what you pay.